joshjyu/etch-a-sketch/README.md

-# Etch-a-Sketch - a Javascript Project
+# Etch-a-Sketch - a JavaScript Project

 ## About

-A primitive browser version of Etch-a-Sketch to practice Javascript.
+A primitive browser version of Etch-a-Sketch to practice JavaScript.

 This was made as an assignment for [The Odin Project](https://www.theodinproject.com).